pedramcode/raygame/README.md

 ### ECS
 It's the main architecture of data flow and behavior management of game engine. **Entity-Component-System** is an architectural pattern that is very suitable (And I mean that wholeheartedly) for game engines.

+### Resource management
+Resource manager uses a HashTable to store and retrieve objects to and from memory.